Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 ![](/research/Images/Show_Me.PNG)

-*One very nice  featuer about Tableau is that it selects the best visualization for your data.*
+*One very nice  feature about Tableau is that by default it selects the convenient visualization type(charts/graphs) for your data based on the selected selected measures and dimensions.*

 ### Task 2.1 Create a world map